prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-targeting-params-android.md

 There are certain protected fields such as regs, device, geo, ext.gdpr, ext.us_privacy, and ext.consent which cannot be changed.

+Here's how to specify cross-impression data:

 ```kotlin
 //global invocation
 adUnitConfiguration?.ortbConfig = "{\"ext\":{\"prebid\":{\"debug\":1,\"trace\":\"verbose\"}}}"
 ```

+To merge impression-level data, use the `adUnit` object:

 ```kotlin
 //ad unit / impression-level
 adUnit?.ortbConfig = "{\"ext\":{\"gpid\":\"abc123\"}}"
 ```

+Notes:
+- App and User first party data should use the [functions defined for those purposes](/prebid-mobile/pbm-api/android/pbm-targeting-android.html#first-party-data)
+- See the [Prebid Server auction endpoint](/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html#prebid-server-ortb2-extension-summary) reference for more information about how it will process incoming fields.

 ## Further Reading